Skip to main content

 • Compliance Policies, Tools, and Workbooks: We offer customizable resources designed to simplify complex compliance tasks.
 From policies to interactive workbooks, our tools facilitate smoother compliance operations.

 • Compliance Update Newsletter: This monthly newsletter provides a thorough compliance review and covers developments that affect the banking industry.
-Each month our compliance experts scour the regulatory issuances, final rules, and amendments to provide you with the compliance information you need.
+Each month our compliance experts scour the regulatory issuances, final rules, and amendments.
+They then provide you with the compliance information you need.
 The newsletter includes hot topics, action items, a compliance calendar, and more relevant information and resources.

 • Education Services: In addition to timely, easily accessible webinars, we offer customizable training solutions.